RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/FastRelaxMover.md

 ### Caveats

-- Although the [[relax application|Relax]] can read a movemap from the `-in:file:movemap` option, the RosettaScripts mover ignores ignores it.
+- Although the [[relax application|Relax]] can read a movemap from the `-in:file:movemap` option, the RosettaScripts mover ignores it.
 Instead you must use the `<MoveMap>` syntax described above.

 ##See Also
 * [[FastDesignMover]]